Skip to main content

 • “34 euros is definitely too much for a game you finish in 6-7 hours and that lacks so much detail (graphics are often raw, voice acting is not really convincing, monsters and environment tend to lack details).”

-• “Overall just another 'horror' game that is all graphics, zero interesting mechanics, some shitty 'stealth', and their version of telling a story is 'hey guys let's just leave a million notes around and they will figure it out'.”
+• “Overall just another 'horror' game that is all graphics, zero interesting mechanics, some poor 'stealth', and their version of telling a story is 'hey guys let's just leave a million notes around and they will figure it out.'”

 • atmosphere

-The atmosphere of the game is widely praised for its immersive and haunting qualities, effectively capturing the horrors and tensions of World War I through stunning visuals, sound design, and a compelling narrative.
-Players appreciate the consistent sense of unease and emotional depth, although some note that the gameplay can feel secondary to the atmospheric experience.
-Overall, the game excels in creating a captivating and eerie environment that enhances its storytelling.
+The atmosphere of the game is widely praised for its immersive and haunting qualities, effectively capturing the horrors and tensions of World War I through stunning visuals, sound design, and a gripping narrative.
+Players appreciate the consistent tension and emotional depth, although some note that the gameplay can be slow and the horror elements minimal.
+Overall, the game excels in creating a deeply atmospheric experience that resonates with themes of trauma and uncertainty, making it a compelling choice for fans of atmospheric storytelling.

 • “The scenery and the atmosphere of the game carries the horrors and the tensions of WW1 incredibly well.”